 The minimum score required for each subject area of evaluation is 80%.
 For example, if the subject area being evaluated is permanent waving, there is a possible 70 points.
 This indicates that in order to be considered proficient in this subject, a total of 56 points must be achieved.

-The student is required to achieve a minimum score of 80% in the theory portion of the evaluation.
-The student and the recommendation of the examiner base the number of hours granted for transfer on the performance.
+The evaluation and the recommendation of the examiner base the number of hours granted for transfer on the performance.
+The possibility exists that no such transfer credit may be granted.

 VETERAN STUDENTS